Congratulations! All your hard work has (almost) paid off.

 - By law there is no smoking within 20 feet of the Patriot Center doors.
 Food and drink may not be brought into the Center.

 - Personal cameras are permitted, however, photos and videos may not be taken from the foot of the stage.
-A designated area will be roped off for personal photos taken by friends and family.

 - Please remember to turn off or silence your cell phones during the ceremony.

 - Flowers will be available to purchase for graduates in the Patriot Center lobby.
 This service is provided by Phi Theta Kappa.

 - Thank you for helping us make your graduation a memorable one for all.

 Arrange Special Needs Requirements